tasmota/docs/docs/FAQ.md

 ### Device disconnects from Wi-Fi often

-First thing to try when having Wi-Fi issues:
+First thing to try when having Wi-Fi issues: `Reset 3` which will erase wi-fi calibration data only and will keep configuration intact.
+Make sure to power cycle restart after that.
+If that doesn't help try rebooting the router as well

+As a last resort try :
 Erase all flash using esptool.py or esptool.exe and flash via serial (as explained [here](Getting-Started.md#esptoolpy)) using [the latest precompiled binaries](http://thehackbox.org/tasmota/).

-   This approach has solved most of the reported issues.
+This approach has solved many of the reported issues.
 Sometimes this is due to a bad flash, a bad OTA or invalid data that remains in the flash where the SDK memory is.

 If you still have issues, you should look into your Wi-Fi network:

+- Some new routers have many modern features enabled with default which don't work well with the old ESP82xx chip.
+Disable any channel surfing, band changing and similar features.
 - Check the Wi-Fi channel availability and noise with an Android app like Wi-Fi Analyzer.
 Disable Auto Channel in your Wi-Fi router and select any Wi-Fi channel that is not very congested in your area.
 - Disable Wi-Fi Repeaters and Mesh Networks.
 - Check Wi-Fi signal in your device.

 The same Mesh may be stable in one area and lead to unwanted Tasmota reconnects in other areas, presumably when the signals of access points overlap with similar strength.
 If disabling Mesh Networks is not an option, then keeping the network busy, e.g. by issuing a Ping from another host every 20 seconds has helped to avoid the reconnects.

 ### Wi-Fi Stops Working
 There have been many reports of Wi-Fi no longer working after it was working for a while.